fabiand/libvirt-policy/README.example.md

 - How can we inject dynamic data (i.e. number of cores)?
 - Should a policy contain multiple snippets?
 - Should there be a way to force a policy to override existing domxml fields?
+- Today there is now way to specify values for implicitly created device nodes or attributes - see the example further below.
 - …

 # Example